TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.deploy/problemscoping-deploy-manageddisksguidance.md

                   "order": 1,
                   "controlType": "datetimepicker",
-                  "displayLabel": "When was the last reported time of the problem?", "required": false
+                  "displayLabel": "When was the last reported time of the problem?", "required": true
                   },{
                   "id": "deployment_item",
                   "order": 2,
                   "controlType": "dropdown",
-                  "displayLabel": "Are you trying to create a managed OS disk, a managed data disk or a VM?", "watermarkText": "Choose an option",
+                  "displayLabel": "Which type of disk are you trying to create?", "watermarkText": "Choose an option",
                   "dropdownOptions": [{
                     "value": "Managed OS disk",